rh-demos/aws-ansible-demo/README.md

 | Amazon Web Services | aws provision | Default | Fill in access key and Secret key |
 | Machine | aws machine key | Default | Fill in ec2-user as user name, ssh private key, one which you've setup for the machine |

-After doing so, add aws provision creadentials to the template named 'provision aws machines' and to the source under the inventory 'aws demo machines'.
-Add the aws machine key to the template named 'ping servers'.
+After doing so, add aws provision credentials to the template named 'provision aws machines' and to the source under the inventory 'aws demo machines'.
+Add the aws machine key to the templates named 'ping servers', 'install nginx', and 'install tomcat'.